UPPMAX/HPC-python/docs/ml.rst

 In order to run this at HPC2N/UPPMAX you should either do a batch job or run interactively on compute nodes.
 Remember, you should not run long/resource heavy jobs on the login nodes, and they also do not have GPUs if you want to use that.

-This is an example of a batch script for running the above example, using PyTorch 1.10.0 and Python 3.9.5, running on GPUs.
+This is an example of a batch script for running the above example, using PyTorch 2.1.x and Python 3.11.x, and running on GPUs.

-.. admonition:: Example batch script, running the above example on Kebnekaise (assuming it is named pytorch_fitting_gpu.py)
+.. admonition:: Example batch script, running on Kebnekaise
     :class: dropdown

         .. code-block:: sh

             #!/bin/bash
-            # Remember to change this to your own project ID!
+            # Remember to change this to your own project ID after the course!
-            #SBATCH -A hpc2nXXXX-YYY
+            #SBATCH -A hpc2n2024-052
             # We are asking for 5 minutes
             #SBATCH --time=00:05:00
             # The following two lines splits the output in a file for any errors and a file for other output.